diskurse/windef-detect/README.md

 ## Usage

-These rules paired with a free SIEM solution would be useful for small organizations, businesses or NGOs.
+These rules paired with sysmon and a free SIEM solution would be useful for small organizations, businesses or NGOs.

 ## The Logs